MahmoudYounes/lyonaiz/src/content/linuxkdocs.md

 # The linux kernel docs

-- LTTng is a powerful tracing toolkit. youi can search for it lttng.org/docs in order to install. this also has a nice GUI tool called tracecompass that interprets the output of the trace utilities.
+- LTTng is a powerful tracing toolkit. you can search for it lttng.org/docs in order to install. this also has a nice GUI tool called tracecompass that interprets the output of the trace utilities.
 - there are a bunch of static analyzers for the kernel specifically. the most important and good one is sparse
 - Procmap visualize the complete Kernel Virtual Address Space
 - ctags and cscope kernel browsing tools. need to get familiar with them